GDKO/AvP/README.md

 trimal: false
 min_num_hits: 4   # select queries with at least that many blast hits
 percentage_similar_hits: 0.7  # group queries based on this
-mode: nr    # use nr for nr database, use sp for swissprot database
+mode: sp    # use nr for nr database, use sp for swissprot database
-# evaluate, clasify
+# detect, clasify, evaluate
 fastml: true  # Use fasttree instead of IQTree
 node_support: 0  # nodes below that number will collapse
 complex_per_toi: 20   # if H/(H+T) smaller than this then node is considered T